 In fact, if your grandchild’s parents are making well-informed decisions that are right for their family, you probably have no need to worry at all.

 But if you’re still concerned, you could try to work out whether it’s something you really need to worry about.
 One way to do this is to discuss your concerns with your partner, or a friend who is also a grandparent.
-Or you could ask other grandparents in our grandparents online forum.
 Other points of view can help you decide whether you need to talk about the issue with your grandchild’s parents.

 You could also read our article on being a parent to get a sense of some of the challenges that parents face today, and the way they think about their parenting decisions.
 It might also be worth thinking back to when you were a young parent – what did you worry about?
 And how did you make decisions about raising your children?